Deborah O'Neill: Senator, 46th Parliament

-Senator on Government benches, in 47th Parliament
+Senator on Government benches, 47th Parliament

-In the run up to the 2022 Australian federal election, O'Neill defeated Kristina Keneally for the top Senate Position for Labor, campaigned in regional and metropolitan NSW and was returned to the Senate for a second time.
+In the run up to the 2022 Australian federal election, O'Neill refused to relinquish the top position for the Labor Senate ticket to Kristina Keneally, leading to a bitter internal contest, in which she prevailed.
+O'Neill campaigned in regional and metropolitan NSW and was returned to the Senate for a second time.
 Prime Minister Anthony Albanese appointed her to the committees for Treaties, for Corporations and Financial Services and for Foreign Affairs, Defence and Trade – which she chairs.
 O'Neill has asserted Labor's commitment to introducing new laws, in 47th Parliament of Australia, allowing faith-based schools to select staff of that faith.
+She stood against legislation enabling Assisted suicide in Australia's territories.

+PWC tax scandal

+Beginning in August 2022, O'Neill has served as the chair of The Joint Standing Committee on Corporations and Financial Services.
+In this role she focused the committee on "uncovering the full extent of failure points" amongst the Big Four accounting firms, particularly their "lack of accountability" to "ensure the national interest prevails.”
+Having uncovered the 144-page cache of internal PwC emails, O'Neill played a leading part in exposing the PwC tax scandal, revealing that 30 partners and staff were involved.
+She demanded a clean-out of all who had participated in the breach of confidential Australian Tax Office information, whether “actively or passively.”

+In June 2023 O'Neill announced a new joint parliamentary inquiry into these companies, their lack of disclosure obligations; the committee will explore how these companies are regulated and disciplined "for bad behaviour."
+The Canberra Times described her approach as "not being so different to installing order in a high school classroom."
+She has been open in stating her goal is to force large consultancies, like PwC, to be fully transparent in their dealings with government.

 Political views

-O'Neill is reported to carry two items in her handbag: rosary beads and a copy of the Universal Declaration of Human Rights.
-She has described politics as her way of giving action to faith.
+O'Neill is reported to carry two items in her handbag: a set of pink rosary beads and a copy of the Universal Declaration of Human Rights.
+Known as a devout Catholic Christian, she has described politics as her way of giving action to faith.
 O'Neill is known to be part of the socially conservative Right faction of the Labor Party.
 She has been quoted as saying, “My faith and my belief about people is absolutely embedded in my politics."
+Political reporter Miriam Webber has described O'Neill's faith as a driving force to "get to the truth" in parliamentary hearings.

 Along with Senator James Paterson and Peter Khalil, O'Neill is a member of the Inter-Parliamentary Alliance on China, she is the Oceania representative for the International Parliamentary Network for Education (IPNEd), and a delegate to the International Parliamentary Union (IPU).